kgsnipes/codechallenge/ReadMe.txt

 - For brevity, have avoided all the default enterprise design of timestamp tracking of the data models.
 - JUnit test cases are available.
 - For Brevity, avoided localization of data.
+- For Brevity, paging is not implemented for the Order listing.